 It is the number, the originality, the style and quality of these elements that helps determine the final result.

 Good design, that is to say structure, brings about clarity.
 It means that the ideas being conveyed, either visually, aurally or both, are clear and easily understood.
-When these two elements are consistent then understanding is enhanced and when there is inconsistencies between the two (what is being said and the manner it is being said) then less than optimal understanding is the result; which leads to less focus.
+When these two elements are consistent then understanding is enhanced and when there is inconsistencies between the two (what is being said and the manner in which it is being said) then less than optimal understanding is the result; which leads to less focus.

 I am of the opinion that every couple deserves the right to choose every part of their ceremony, which is permissible by law.
 To enable this right they need to be given the means of doing so; a person of ability and experience to act as a collaborator.
 Someone that supplies the means, the necessary advice and the desire to create a truly personalised and unique ceremony that conveys the personalities, the beliefs and the story of each couple.